theSage21/jaypore_ci/docs/source/index.rst

    $ bash setup.sh -y

-**Or** you can manually install it.
+**For a manual install** you can do the following.
 The names are convention, you can call your folders/files anything but you'll need to make sure they match everywhere.

 1. Create a directory called *cicd* in the root of your repo.
 2. Create a file *cicd/pre-push.sh*